 For example, I own a Black Diamond First Light tent that I use for winter backpacking.
-It’s a single walled tent made from a breathable fabric called EPIC and its weighs under 3 lbs.
-This tent has been reported to leak in heavy sustained rain, but that doesn’t matter in winter conditions when precipitation will be in the form of snowfall.
+It’s a single-wall tent made from a breathable fabric called EPIC and it weighs well under three pounds

 Depending on size and capacity, winter tents and shelters range in price from about $250 dollars to $6,000.
-The most popular brands are Golite, Black Diamond (acquired Bibler), Hilleberg, and The North Face.
+The most popular brands are Black Diamond, Hilleberg, and The North Face.
 Many of these are quite heavy and need to be carried in pieces by multiple members of your party.
 I’ve found that bringing a one person lightweight shelter is often lighter than carrying a piece of a heavier tent, but that’s just my preference.